 Sec.
 3. K.S.A.
 2016 Supp.
 60-216 is hereby amended to read as follows:

-60-216. (a) In any action, the court must on the request of any party, or may without a request, order the attorneys for the parties and any unrepresented parties to appear for one or more conferences to expedite processing and disposition of the litigation, minimize expense and conserve time.
+60-216. (a) Purposes of a pretrial conference.
+In any action, the court must on the request of any party, or may without a request, order the attorneys for the parties and any unrepresented parties to appear for one or more conferences to expedite processing and disposition of the litigation, minimize expense and conserve time.

-(b) In any action, the court must on the request of any party, or may without a request, conduct a case management conference with attorneys and any unrepresented parties.
+(b) Case management conference.
+In any action, the court must on the request of any party, or may without a request, conduct a case management conference with attorneys and any unrepresented parties.
 The court must schedule the conference as soon as possible.
 The conference must be conducted within 45 days after the filing of an answer, unless the court extends the time to meet the needs of the case.

 (1) At a case management conference the court must consider and take appropriate action on the following matters: